 Kristine Donnelly lives in Cincinnati, Ohio and teaches art at Highlands High School in Fort Thomas, Kentucky.
 Her growing interest in pattern and design was sparked by an artist residency in Prague, Czech Republic.
 While studying the ornamentation that saturates Eastern Europe, Donnelly began creating small cut paper collages from abstracted patterned forms.
 Her work has since evolved into large-scale paper sculptures and installation.
-She is the recipient of a Summerfair Individual Artist Grant.
+She is the recipient of a Summerfair Individual Artist Grant and was recognized as one of five Women to Watch by the Ohio Advisory Group in 2020.
 Donnelly has exhibited locally and regionally, including the Carl Solway Gallery, the Carnegie Arts Center, and Taft Museum of Art, University of Cincinnati Galleries, and 21c Museum Hotel.

 All artwork images on this site is protected by copyright.